Tourist dives to Titanic wreck to begin 2018

 $105,129 per person

-Blue Marble's eight-day journey sets off from Newfoundland, Canada and will transport visitors in a purpose-built titanium and carbon fiber submersible to the mighty vessel's final resting place, more than two miles below the surface of the Atlantic.
+Blue Marble Private's eight-day journey sets off from Newfoundland, Canada and will transport visitors in a purpose-built titanium and carbon fiber submersible to the mighty vessel's final resting place, more than two miles below the surface of the Atlantic.

 The first voyage is already fully booked, despite the experience costing $105,129 per person.

-Blue Marble declares in its press release that this is the equivalent (after inflation) to a First Class passage $4,350 on RMS Titanic's inaugural -- and only -- voyage from Southampton, England to New York.
+Blue Marble Private declares in its press release that this is the equivalent (after inflation) to a First Class passage $4,350 on RMS Titanic's inaugural -- and only -- voyage from Southampton, England to New York.

 Which makes for a nice irony, but is almost twice as much as the $59,000 Deep Ocean Expeditions charged when it last brought tourists to the site in 2012.